 Immediately to the east of the Tower of London and the City, along the riverside, lay the ancient district of St. Katharine’s.
 It traced its beginnings back to the early 12th century when Matilda, wife of King Stephen, founded a hospital, meaning a place of shelter and rest for travelers, the sick and the elderly, where they could be cared for by the resident brothers and sisters.
 From the mid-13th century, during the time of Queen Eleanor, wife of Edward I, the Foundation of St. Katharine came under the patronage of either the queen consort or reigning queen and was thus a Royal Peculiar.
 The hospital had its own church and during the Middle Ages its surrounding land – or ‘liberty’ – developed into a densely-populated community immediately outside London.

 Prior to the creation of the early-19th century docks, all goods had to pass through a limited number of wharves on the north bank of the Thames in the City of London.
 This was for the convenience of the collection of customs duties and they were known as the ‘Legal Quays’.
-As trade increased this caused increasing congestion so in 1663 a number of ‘Sufferance Wharves’ were allowed as additional landing places, including the ‘Great Wharf’ and ‘Little Wharf’ at St. Katharine’s.
+As trade grew this caused increasing congestion so in 1663 a number of ‘Sufferance Wharves’ were allowed as additional landing places, including the ‘Great Wharf’ and ‘Little Wharf’ at St. Katharine’s.

 The first threat of redevelopment of St. Katharine’s came in 1796, when the City of London Corporation applied for an Act of Parliament to convert the district into a wet dock.
 Protected by Queen Charlotte, consort to George III and patron at that time, the attempt failed and, as we have seen, the city merchants instead created their new docks at Wapping, the Isle of Dogs and Blackwall.